 The grippiness of your mat determines how stable you will feel in your yoga practice.
 For many people, PVC-based mats, such as our Tapas® Original and Tapas® Ultra mats have the strongest sticking power.
 (If you’re concerned about practicing on PVC, it may be comforting to know that our PVC mats have never contained heavy metals or phthalates.)

 Your body chemistry can determine how well a mat works for you.
-People whose hands and feet are dry can use pretty much any mat, but if your hands and feet sweat, we’ve found that the Sattva Jute and Earth Elements 3 mm and 5 mm mats work well.
+People whose hands and feet are dry can use pretty much any mat, but if your hands and feet sweat, we’ve found that the Sattva Jute and Earth Elements mats work well.
 Placing a Yoga Towel on any of our mats can help absorb perspiration.
 My personal favorite for maximum stickiness is the Para Rubber Mat.

 Some like it thick; some like it thin.
 Mat thickness is largely a personal preference, but the kind of yoga you practice can also be a determining factor.
 If you practice lots of standing and balance poses, you might want to veer toward a thinner mat because you will likely feel more stable and balanced with less padding.
+However, there’s something to be said for challenging your balance on a thicker mat as well, especially if you’re looking to improve your balance.
 If you practice more seated and supine poses, a thicker mat will provide more comfort for your bones.
 Thin mats are generally around 1/8 inch thick, and most thicker mats are 1/4 inch thick.
 Our Tapas® Travel Mats are super thin at 1/16 inch.
-And our Ultimate Comfort mat is downright luxurious at 3/8 inch, making it a great choice for Restorative Yoga.

 Ahimsa (non-harming) is the cornerstone of the whole system of yoga.
 Because of this, many of us strive to live harmoniously with our Earth.
 But choosing your yoga mat with sustainability in mind is not quite as cut and dried as you might think.